awais-ramzan/log-security-analyzer/README.md

 Feel free to open issues or submit pull requests if you have suggestions for improvements.

-## 📄 License

-This project is open source and available for educational use.

 ## 📚 Learning Resources

-This project applies concepts from the [Google Cybersecurity Professional Certificate](https://www.coursera.org/professional-certificates/google-cybersecurity), particularly:
+This project applies concepts learned from the [Google Cybersecurity Professional Certificate](https://www.coursera.org/professional-certificates/google-cybersecurity), particularly:
 - **Course 2: Play It Safe** - SIEM tools and security monitoring
 - **Course 6: Automate Cybersecurity Tasks with Python** - Python-based log parsing and automation techniques
 - **Course 7: Sound the Alarm** - Log analysis and incident detection

+## 📄 License

+This project is open source and intended for educational and security research purposes.
 ---